cjbassi/gotop/README.md

 sudo rm /usr/bin/gotop
 ```

-Currently only tested on Arch Linux x86_64, so create an issue if the binary for your OS doesn't work or if there isn't one.
+Currently only tested on Arch Linux x86_64, so create an issue if your binary doesn't work.

 ### Arch Linux